-A price ceiling is practiced in an attempt to help consumers in purchasing necessary commodities which government believes to have become sustainable for consumers due to high price however price ceiling in a long run can hurt the market and create huge market inefficiencies some effects of price ceiling are :
+A price ceiling is practiced in an attempt to help consumers in purchasing necessary commodities that government believes to have become sustainable for consumers due to high prices however price ceiling in a long run can hurt the market and create huge market inefficiencies some effects of price ceiling are :

 If the price ceiling is set above the existing market price there is no direct effect.
 But if the price ceiling is set below the existing market price the market undergoes the problem of shortage.
 When the price ceiling is set below the market price producers will begin to slow or stop their production process causing less supply of the commodity in the market on the other hand demand of the consumers for such commodities increases with the fall in price and with this imbalance between supply and demand of the commodity shortage is created in the market.